forrest79/phpgsql/docs/db.md

 dump($result2->fetchSingle()); // (string) 'Brandon'
 ```

-And of course, there is a async version too.
+And of course, there is an async version too.
 Just use method `asyncPrepareStatement()` and it will return the classic `AsyncQuery`.

 ```php
 $prepareStatement = $connection->asyncPrepareStatement('SELECT nick FROM users WHERE id = ?');